thycotic/privman-docs/install/index.md

 This sections contains all you need to know about installation and upgrading Privilege Manager and all its components.

-The following topic are available:
+The following topics are available:

 * [System Requirements](sysreq.md)
 * [Recommended Anti Virus Exclusions](antivirus-exclusions.md)